Ep 30: Puberty and Body Changes

-Suanne Kowal Connelly, author of Parenting Through Puberty, shares insights from her years as a pediatrician helping teens navigate the waters of their changing bodies and brains.
-She reveals when to start talking about puberty, how to start the conversation, and the important topics to discuss.
+Suanne Kowal Connelly, author of Parenting Through Puberty, reveals when to start talking about puberty, how to start the conversation, and the important topics to discuss.
 Suanne also explains how to use techniques from Motivational Interviewing to improve your effectiveness during these talks.

 Full Show Notes